vtshly/vtshly/README.md

 ### Hi there 👋

+> I decided to create a new github account to replace the [old one](https://github.com/strannik46).
+There were only commits to private repositories anyway.

+Here's what's interesting in my repos:
+* [Bug report](https://github.com/logseq/logseq/issues/5682) created by me to [logseq](https://github.com/logseq/logseq) (Free Open Source Note-taking Software)
+* Another my [Bug report](https://github.com/vyleung/logseq-time-tracker-plugin/issues/8) this time for logseq plugin (time-tracker)
+* Opened PR for [awesome-dendron](https://github.com/dendronhq/awesome-dendron) repo with useful links for vs-code note-taking system [dendron](https://www.dendron.so/)

+I also want to create a new repo with my QA-utilits developments from my previous job at fintech company

 <!--
 **vtshly/vtshly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.